-Overtime has been allocated to conduct enforcement activities during off hours and weekends and includes seatbelt enforcement and education activities.
+MCSAP funded Overtime has been allocated to conduct enforcement activities during off hours and weekends and includes seatbelt enforcement and education activities.
+Overtime is additionally utilized for participation in annual CVSA enforcement events.
 These program activities have been included as part of the state's CMV crash reduction activities.
 The state estimates it will conduct 1000 hrs of overtime activity in support of its CMV crash reduction activities.
 The overtime rate of \$72.39 is the average calculated OT rate for troopers conducting CMV enforcement activities.
 A minimal percentage of this overtime is estimated to be utilized for New Entrant activities, the MCSAP Program Coordinator in conducting MCSAP activities, and the Administrative Specialist to keep current with statistical reporting and make corrections to the state's crash database as reported to FMCSA.